Comment on page

 Configuring ingress controllers will allow users to expose applications they deploy over a HTTP route.

-Portainer auto detects and lists any Ingress Classes defined in the cluster and are allowed by default.
-As an admin you may choose to disable Ingress Classes as needed.
+Portainer auto detects and lists any ingress controllers defined in the cluster and sets them to allowed by default.
+As an admin you may choose to disable ingress controllers as needed.

 Enabling Allow Ingress class to be set to "none" will let users create ingress objects without specifying any Ingress Class.
 This is useful for Kubernetes implementations where there is no